aroflcoppter/dankium/README.md

 Alternatively you may download an apk for sideloading from [github releases](https://github.com/aroflcoppter/dankium/releases) but it won't automatically update so be sure to check back at least once a week if you don't know there's an update.
 You can verify the release before installation with `ssh-keygen -Y verify -f dankium_public_key -I contact@dankium.ca -n "Dankium Browser" -s Dankium.apk.sig < Dankium.apk` or on windows `cmd /c 'ssh-keygen -Y verify -f dankium_public_key -I contact@dankium.ca -n "Dankium Browser" -s Dankium.apk.sig < Dankium.apk'`provided you downloaded the public key.
+There is a third method where you can use [obtanium](https://github.com/ImranR98/Obtainium) to update the sideloaded apk and check the signature but play store is prefered.

 ### Building